Courage-1984/Pixelated-Pathways-rentry-backup/README.md

 - [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) *DaVinci Resolve is a color grading, color correction, visual effects, and audio post-production video editing application.*
 - [OpenShot](https://www.openshot.org/) *OpenShot Video Editor is a free and open-source video editor.*
 - [speedtest-cli](https://github.com/sivel/speedtest-cli) *Command line interface for testing internet bandwidth using speedtest.net*
+- [hydrus network](https://hydrusnetwork.github.io/hydrus/) *The hydrus network client is a desktop application written for Anonymous and other internet enthusiasts with large media collections.
+A personal booru-style media tagger that can import files and tags from your hard drive and popular websites.
+[Github](https://github.com/hydrusnetwork/hydrus).
+Also go have a look at: [Discord-Channel-Bulk-Image-Download](https://github.com/Courage-1984/Discord-Channel-Bulk-Image-Download).*
 - []() **

 #### 🧩 Extensions Top Picks